salehfarooq/Insightlab/README.md

 A reusable consulting analytics suite that turns messy customer and market text into executive decisions.

-The flagship case study is **CGM Patient Voice Intelligence**: a healthcare strategy dashboard that compares Dexcom and Freestyle Libre through patient-needs taxonomy, sentiment risk, topic modeling, customer segmentation, opportunity scoring, and boardroom-style recommendation briefs.
+The flagship case study is a healthcare strategy that compares Dexcom and Freestyle Libre through patient-needs taxonomy, sentiment risk, topic modeling, customer segmentation, opportunity scoring, and boardroom-style recommendation briefs.

-## Why This Exists
+## Purpose

-Most NLP notebooks stop at charts.
-This project pushes the analysis into a consulting workflow:

 - What are customers actually saying?
 - Which issues are frequent, urgent, and strategically material?